 Forces for the purchase of Modern weapons.
 On top of that, I negotiated with the Government of the Peoples Republic of China a number of agreements by virtue of which that friendly country gave to Pakistan considerable military assistance without consideration.
 The Shahinshah of Iran also gave valuable assistance without consideration; I prevailed upon the Government of the United States to lift the arms embargo which that Government had imposed on Pakistan for ten long years.
 Suffice it to say that both in development and defence my Government surpassed by long measures the contribution of all past Governments.
 The contributions were unmatched and unparallel.
-Yes, I admitted we took loans and I am grateful to all the friendly countries for giving us laboural loans.
-I am grateful to the Consortium, to the Socialist Countries, particularly, the Peoples Republic of China, the Soviet Union and Romania, and above all, I am grateful to Saudi Arabia, Libya, U.A.E., Kuwait, Qatar and Iran for their generous assistance.
+Yes, I admitted we took loans and I am grateful to all the friendly countries, particularly, the Peoples Republic of China, the Soviet Union and Romania, and above all, I am grateful to Saudi Arabia, Libya, U.A.E., Kuwait, Qatar and Iran for their generous assistance.